 I scoffed the best gluten free bagel at Blue Orange in Vienna for lunch one day.
 This little cafe is quite central too so is an ideal gluten free Vienna lunch stopping point.
 Why do I rate them?
 Well, they take great care to avoid cross-contamination while preparing the gluten free options and after the waitress talked me through their processes they seemed pretty coeliac safe to me.
 I chose the Italian – mozzarella, a mystery cheese, rocket, tomato and pesto.

 A city-wide chain of cafes, with a few gluten free snack and cake choices available.
+The gluten free cakes are stored separately to minimise the risk of cross contamination.

 Gluten Free Vienna – cake time!